lithops-cloud/lithops/docs/source/api_multiprocessing.rst

 Process and Pool
 ----------------

 `Processes <https://docs.python.org/3/library/multiprocessing.html#the-process-class>`_ and `Pool <https://docs.python.org/3/library/multiprocessing.html#using-a-pool-of-workers>`_ are the abstractions used in multiprocessing to parallelize computation.
-They interact directly with Lithops' Futures API.
+They interact directly with Lithops' Core API.

 .. code:: python